mipimipi/smsync/README.md

 ### Configuration File

-A slave has to have the configuration file `SMSYNC_CONF` in its root folder.
+A slave has to have the configuration file `SMSYNC.CONF` in its root folder.
 This file contains the configuration for that slave in [INI format](https://en.wikipedia.org/wiki/INI_file).

 Example: